philosoralphter/volta-coding-challenge/prompt.md

 We don't spend much time reinventing wheels here at Volta.
 Depending on the meaning you would like to derive from our data, find a tool or library that helps you express it without writing an excessive amount of code or re-implementing existing technology.

 Conversely, if you already have a tool or library in mind: show off your skills by using something you know when to provide new insight into our data.
 Engineering hours are expensive so we like to find a middle-ground between correctness and efficiency.

+# README:

+To install: `npm install` dependencies in this folder, then also in this directory, run `npm link` To Use: in shell type: `$ volta help`